Syllabus for IST 402 Emerging Technologies:

 3. COURSE ORGANIZATION

 3.1 The IST 402 Web Site.
-This course has an active web page that contains the syllabus, assignments, links to useful sites, and other valuable material (such as how to correctly prepare assignments, citations templates, and other academic and recreational information).
+This course has an active web page that contains the syllabus, assignments, links to useful sites, and other valuable material (such as how to correctly prepare assignments, citation templates, and other academic and recreational information).
 We will post late-breaking information and updates to the web page.
 This page can currently be found at uniform resource locator (URL) acs.ist.psu.edu/ist402, and later will be available through links from the IST home page via course listings.
+You should bookmark it.

 3.2 The IST 402 Listserv.
-Each section has a mandatory listserv that we will use to post course and class information, conduct on-line discussions, and share information.
+This course has a mandatory listserv that we will use to post course and class information, conduct on-line discussions, and share information.
 You are encouraged to use your PSU account, and not a hotmail or yahoo account that cannot receive attachments.

-If you are in Section 4 (Ritter) you need to subscribe to the class email list.
+If you are in Section 2 (Ritter) your PSU account should be automatically subscribed.
+If you want to use a different account, you will need to subscribe to the class email list by sending email to Changkun.

 Once you have subscribed, you can then send mail to the class at ist402-4-F04@lists.psu.edu